Click on the + Follow icon above to receive updates on the Great Ocean Road Regional Trails Strategy.

 We’ve released a shared vision to make the Great Ocean Road region one of Australia’s outstanding trail destinations.

-Whether it’s walking, hiking, running, or mountain biking – trails allow users to actively enjoy the great outdoors.
+Whether it’s walking, hiking, running, or mountain biking, trails allow users to actively enjoy the great outdoors.

 Trails also support a range of economic activities and tourism ventures, contributing to the region’s reputation for outstanding nature-based activities.

-The Great Ocean Road Regional Trail Strategy (the Strategy) provides a framework to guide state and local government agencies in the development of trails in the Great Ocean Road region.
+The Great Ocean Road Regional Trails Strategy (the Strategy) provides a framework to guide state and local government agencies in the development of trails in the Great Ocean Road region.
 It presents a shared vision along with the principles, goals and actions required to achieve this vision over the next 10 years.

 It aims to build on previous investments to establish the Great Ocean Road Region as one of Australia’s outstanding trail destinations.
-It sets the strategic direction for planning, developing, maintaining, managing, marketing, and utilising an integrated network of trails in the region over the next decade.
+It sets the strategic direction for planning, developing, maintaining, marketing, and utilising an integrated network of trails in the region over the next decade.

 The Strategy applies to trails in the area from Torquay in the east to Port Fairy in the west, bound by the coast to the south and Colac and Camperdown to the north.